RobustoFramework/Robusto/components/robusto/proxy/README.md

 either direction is determined at runtime by the contiguous allocations that succeed while the application and transport are active.

+The generic delivery codec permits up to 4,080 data bytes per chunk.
+The ESP32-C6 SDIO sender uses 4,028 data bytes so the 16-byte delivery header, 24-byte proxy frame overhead, and 24-byte RSD1 overhead fit the C6 driver's 4,092-byte packet limit.
+It retains the current FIFO delivery descriptor until each event is confirmed sent, then serializes that descriptor through `DELIVERY_COMMIT` before selecting the next queued delivery.
+The P4 parser also accepts a valid inline delivery for another subscription while chunk reassembly is active without discarding the partial large delivery.

 Each sender must own one contiguous payload while a transfer is active.
 The current ESP32-C6 build has no PSRAM, so both inbound publish reassembly and an outbound queued delivery are limited by available 8-bit heap under load.
 The